INL/BlackLab/PLAN.md

   (probably prioritize issues that can be solved quickly, bugs, and features we actually need or were requested by users; tackle very complex issues and enhancements that may be of limited use for later)

 ## Improve testing

-### Integration tests

-- [ ] Test that file formats remain unchanged, by including small already-indexed corpora for both supported index formats in the repo and test those.
+- [ ] Remove old test indexes (use a marker file REMOVE_THIS.txt so we can recognize them).
+Don't remove any indexes that may be currently in use, only ones that are e.g. at least 10 hours old?

 ## Incorporate all information into the Lucene index